Below are key factors to consider when selecting an Accuride drawer slide.

 When installed in a drawer or cabinet that’s lightweight and flexible, drawer slides can contribute to the structural rigidity of the unit.
 To ensure that the slide is able to provide this support, select a model with a slightly higher load rating and larger cross-section than you would ordinarily need for the application.

-Before mounting slides other than as designed, carefully consider any potential adverse effects on the slide and, if necessary.
+Before mounting slides other than as designed, carefully consider any potential adverse effects on the slide.

 Drawer width and depth